-But if you’re looking for the majority of restaurants to have kids menus, high chairs, and bathrooms with changing tables, keep dreaming.
-This is not reality in Croatia.
+But if you’re looking for most restaurants to have kids’ menus, high chairs, and bathrooms with changing tables, keep dreaming.
+This is not the reality in Croatia.
 Even finding apartments to rent with baby beds and high chairs can be a challenge.

-Some attractions (like Plitvice and Ston) just aren’t designed for kids.
-That doesn’t mean you can’t or shouldn’t take your family there; but be aware, these places are not child-proof in the overprotective, American sense.
+Some attractions like Plitvice and Ston just aren’t designed for kids.
+That doesn’t mean you can’t or shouldn’t take your family there, but be aware, these places are not child-proof in the overprotective, American sense.
 You won’t find walkways or stairs with steel mesh railings.
-Plus, it’s difficult to take a pram anywhere that is not flat or a city center.
+Plus, it isn’t easy to take a pram anywhere that is not flat or a city center.

-On the plus side, admission and transportation ticket prices for kids are cheaper nearly everywhere.
+On the plus side, admission and transportation ticket prices for kids are lower nearly everywhere.
 Often, we simply just asked if we had to pay for them.
-Sometimes the cashier said yes for our six-year-old and our four-year-old, but most often the answer was no. (Score!)
+Sometimes the cashier said yes for our six-year-old and our four-year-old, but most often, the answer was no. (Score!)

 Eating out in Croatia is expensive for budget travelers like us.
-As I said before, kids meals aren’t common, but the staff are generally kind and would no doubt let young ones eat off your plate or perhaps order a half portion.
+As I said before, kids’ meals aren’t common, but the staff are generally kind and would undoubtedly let young ones eat off your plate or perhaps order a half portion.

 If restaurants aren’t your thing, you can find takeaway pizza and sweet/savory burek everywhere.
-These are total kid-friendly foods – convenient, cheap and delicious.
+These are totally kid-friendly foods – convenient, cheap, and delicious.
 Add scoops of cool ice cream available at gelaterias all over the country, and, congratulations, you’ve just become the most awesome parent EVER in the eyes of your kids.

 Since you simply must visit at least one of the 1,000 plus islands that Croatia has to offer, you’ll need to take a ferry or catamaran there and back.
 My boys loved watching the boats in the harbor at Split, but they enjoyed sailing on a ferry to Hvar even more.
 If you’re riding on a car ferry, get there early enough to watch the vehicles driving on the boat.
 This was major cool in my boys’ book.